What are the barriers to developing community pharmacy flu vaccination services further in the future?

-Seasonal flu cases in Britain could be higher than usual this winter, if the H3 strain that has hit the southern hemisphere harder than anticipated arrives on our shores.
-NHS chief Simon Stevens has warned health services to be on high alert, saying that “The signs from Australia and New Zealand, who are just coming out of their winter, are that it has been a heavy flu season.”
+Seasonal flu cases in Britain could be higher than usual this winter if the H3 strain that has hit the southern hemisphere harder than anticipated arrives on our shores.
+NHS chief Simon Stevens has warned health services to be on high alert, saying that "The signs from Australia and New Zealand, who are just coming out of their winter, are that it has been a heavy flu season."

-The flu vaccine remains the most effective measure in preventing flu, and while it does not provide a full guarantee, the seasonal identification of strains ensures three-quarters of the vaccinated population are likely to be protected.
+The flu vaccine remains the most effective measure in preventing flu, and while it does not provide a full guarantee, the seasonal identification of strains ensures three-quarters of the vaccinated population is likely to be protected.
 The rest may have some protection that could reduce the severity of their symptoms.